aiven/devportal/docs/products/kafka/kafka-connect/howto/bring-your-own-kafka-connect-cluster.rst

 .. _following-aiven-kafka-and-postgresql-services-details-are-required-from-aiven-console-for-the-respective-service:

-Following Aiven for Apache Kafka and PostgreSQL services' details are required from Aiven console for the respective service:
+The following Aiven for Apache Kafka and PostgreSQL services' details are required from Aiven console for the respective service:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | *KAFKA_HOST*